huyhoang8398/IOT-USTH/README.md

 * Python
 * Bash
 * Gammu
+* An USB Huawei Dcom or GSM module 800l

 ## Install Gammu (python-gammu and gammu-smsd can be skipped - depending on requirements)
 Check python is installed on your computer